 Below are a series of checklists that you can use throughout the map-making process to help you stay on track, anticipate problems, consider new solutions, and make the best map possible.

 Ask the following questions of your map to determine your map’s objective.
 This checklist is most useful just before you start mapping, but it’s good to revisit these questions later in the process as well.

 - Who is the primary audience for your map?

-- What do you want them to think or notice when they look at your map?
+- What do you want people to think or notice when they look at your map?

-- Which attributes or your data are the most important to convey with your map?
+- Which attributes of your data are the most important to convey with your map?

 - What medium will you use to present your map?

 - Where and how is the map most likely to be viewed?